sarahondraszek/stage_IHA_cds/README.md

 and previously created files from former interns that worked on the correspondence (see [filtering_and_visualisation.py](./code/filtering_and_visualisation.py) and [merge_spreadsheets.ipynb](./code/merge_spreadsheets.ipynb)).
-Moreover, I filtered the data according to some specifications based on some ideas that Mareike König gave me.
+Moreover, I filtered the data according to some specifications based on some ideas that Dr. Mareike König gave me:
-These include, for example, that only the letters of the author Constance de Salm are considered.
+* only letters with Constance de Salm as sender are considered
+* only letters that are originals (no copies)
 I also extracted and added the year and decade of each letter to the table.
 <br>
-For some visualisation and other exports, further preprocessing was necessary (for example a unification of names).
-This, I did in the scripts of the corresponding task.
+For the export and afterwards, the visualisation, further preprocessing was necessary (for example a unification of names).

 ## Histograms of Correspondence Frequencies
 Some visualisations that are included are histograms of correspondences throughout the decades.
 In lieu